 Chapter-level metrics give you a slightly finer grained measure of where problems exist.
 Use the “sort” feature to sort by each metric.
 Pay attention to these things:

 A dip in a Chapter’s Average rating can indicate structural problems with that chapter.
 For example, is the topic dull or not solving real-world problems?
 Is the dataset boring?
 Does the flow of exercises not make sense?
-You'll need to look closer at the feedback messages in the exercise-level metrics (see below on the dashboard) to determine what went wrong, but this can help you determine where to focus your efforts.
+You'll need to look closer at the feedback messages in the exercise-level metrics to determine what went wrong.

-These are the proportion of exercise starts where a hint or solution was used.
-These are the main metrics for difficulty.
+These metrics are calculated as the proportion of exercise starts where a hint or solution was used.
 Ideally, a course should have a gradual increase in the level of difficulty as it progresses.
 That is, these numbers should gradually increase from Chapter 1 to the final Chapter.
-On a Chapter, level, this metric may indicate an issue, but as one bad exercise may cancel out a good one, it is still vital to inspect the % asked hint and % asked solution metrics on the exercise level to determine what needs fixing
+Since difficulty-level can vary a lot from exercise to exercise, it is vital to inspect the % asked hint and % asked solution metrics on the exercise-level to determine what needs maintaining.

-However, a % Hint above 20% is an indicator that there may be an issue, above 35% is a definite red alert that something needs to be addressed.
-For % Solution, a rate above %20 is a sign that something definitely needs to be fixed.
+A % Hint above 20% is an indicator that there may be an issue, above 35% is a red alert that something needs to be addressed.
+For % Solution, a rate above 20% is a sign that something needs to be fixed.